 - Policy for confidential and other valuable information of all kinds (see above) should specify where it's stored, how it's protected, and who is allowed access to it.

 - Access to space can also be regulated by the distribution of keys, alarm codes, etc., and by guidelines about who can be allowed in what spaces when.

 - Staff members can be protected by "buddy plans," procedures governing working or leaving alone at certain hours, and -- most important, but often ignored -- by making sure everyone is aware of potential dangers, so they can take their own reasonable precautions.

 - Technology security depends on not storing security information where it can be found by any bright 10-year-old hacker, using care in determining how widely security codes and passwords are distributed, and, again, making employees aware of potential problems so they can think about what they're doing to prevent them.

 Last but not least: if anything requires filling out paperwork, make sure it is clear which forms need to be filled out by whom, for what, to be given to whom, and how far in advance.

 Personnel policies govern the ways in which staff members interact with an organization and with one another.
 They protect both workers and the organization, and set the tone for what it's like to work in a particular place.
 How well personnel policies are written can make or break the work experience for everyone involved.
 The clearer those policies are, the more closely they are tied to the philosophy and mission of the organization, the more carefully they are drawn, and the more directly they address the situations they are meant to govern, the more effective they will be.

 Health and Addictions Research, Inc. (January 1999).
 Personnel Policies.
 Boston, MA.
 Unpublished organizational handbook.

 Hubbartt, W. S. (1993).
 Personnel policy handbook: How to develop a manual that works.
-New York: McGraw Hill.
+New York, NY: McGraw Hill.